 - Enter a descriptive title for your request.

 - To optimally describe your feature or idea for improvement, copy the following template, paste it, and fill it out to make sure it contains all necessary information.
 Otherwise, we and other PRTG users will have a hard time evaluating your request.

 ---- Want this feature implemented, too?
 Please **upvote** by clicking **Thumbs up**!
 (Posts as a reply won't be published in this feature request thread. [[https://kb.paessler.com/en/topic/79245|Read Me!]]) ---- ==== User Story As a PRTG User, I want ... ==== Details of User Story Enter the details of your request here.
 Make sure it's as detailed as possible, depending on the complexity. ==== Acceptance criteria * Criterion #1 * Criterion #2 This basically gives us a set of cornerstones that need to be there in order for the feature to be implemented. ==== Status Open

-Please make sure you tag your question with prtg-kbtracker and one of the following tags:
+Make sure you tag your question with prtg-kbtracker AND one of the following tags:

 |Tag||Use the tag if...|